enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

   There are many more ways to represent the scalar or vector information attached to the data.
-For instance, scalar data can be 'warped' into a displacement, e.g. using a `WarpScalar` filter, or the norm of scalar data can be extract to a scalar component that can be visualized using iso-surfaces with the `ExtractVectorNorm` filter.
+For instance, scalar data can be 'warped' into a displacement, e.g. using a `WarpScalar` filter, or the norm of scalar data can be extracted to a scalar component that can be visualized using iso-surfaces with the `ExtractVectorNorm` filter.

 :Displaying more than one quantity: